Cultured Guru Logo

 Instructions

 1. The amounts you use here are customizable depending on the amount of fries you want to make; the potatoes need to be covered and submerged in water while fermenting, so use enough water accordingly.
+I use about a cup of sourdough starter per gallon of potatoes covered with water.

 2. Cut potatoes (peeled) into sticks.
 Rinse in cool water a few times.